Oseledets' Splitting of Standard-like Maps: Numerical Experiments

 \subsection{Functional Relations}

-The relation between one-step exponent $\lambda^1\equiv\ln|\psi|$ and log-curvature $\ln|\kappa|$ (figure \ref{TPE}, panels (a)) exhibits a coincidence between the accumulation of events (black/purple bins) and the values $\lambda^1=\ln|K+2|$ (dashed vertical line) and $\ln|\kappa|=\ln|K|$ (dash-dotted horizontal line), especially for $K=2\pi$.
-In trying to understand such behavior, two considerations come in help: \begin{itemize} \item from equation (\ref{eta5}), curvature $\kappa$ and slope $\psi$ are related through the auxiliary quantity $\eta$ ; \item from definition (\ref{psi}) for $\psi$ and (\ref{eta}) for $\eta$, these can be interpreted as fisrt and second derivatives of a \emph{local representation} $x(y)$ for the left-invariant curve:
+The relation between one-step exponent $\lambda^1\equiv\ln|\psi|$ and log-curvature $\ln|\kappa|$ (figures \ref{TPE}, \ref{TPE2}, panels (a)) exhibits a coincidence between the accumulation of events (black/purple bins) and the values $\lambda^1=\ln|K+2|$ (dashed vertical line) and $\ln|\kappa|=\ln|K|$ (dash-dotted horizontal line), especially for $K=2\pi$.
+In trying to understand such behaviour, two considerations come in help: \begin{itemize} \item from equation (\ref{eta5}), curvature $\kappa$ and slope $\psi$ are related through the auxiliary quantity $\eta$ ; \item from definition (\ref{psi}) for $\psi$ and (\ref{eta}) for $\eta$, these can be interpreted as first and second derivatives of a \emph{local representation} $x(y)$ for the left-invariant curve:

-\end{itemize} Following such hints, along with the low magnitude of $K$ with respect to the range of $\psi$ and $\kappa$, we study the pair $(\psi,\eta)$ avoiding the logarithms and ignoring their large deviations; in figure \ref{YPE}, panels (a) and (d), this reveals an accumulation of events around a precise relation between $\psi$ and $\eta$: the majority of points falls upon a circle of radius $K$ centered in $(\psi,\eta)=(2,0)$ (white dashed curve).
+\end{itemize} Following such hints, along with the low magnitude of $K$ with respect to the range of $\psi$ and $\kappa$, we study the pair $(\psi,\eta)$ avoiding the logarithms and ignoring their large deviations; in figures \ref{YPE}, \ref{YPE2}, panels (a) and (d), this reveals an accumulation of events around a precise relation between $\psi$ and $\eta$: the majority of points falls upon a circle of radius $K$ centred in $(\psi,\eta)=(2,0)$ (white dashed curve).
 Moreover, in the same figure, panels (b), (c) and (e), (f), the same analysis for $(\psi,y)$ and $(y,\eta)$ confirms the interpretation pictured in (\ref{interp}) exactly: both $\psi$ and $\eta$ exhibit a marked statistical dependence upon $y$.